ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

     // Pass the Request ID of a device management request JsonObject details = apiClient.getDeviceManagementRequestStatus(id);

-The response will contain more parameters and application needs to retrieve the JSON element *results* from the response to get the array of device statuses returned.
+The response will contain more parameters and application needs to retrieve the JSON element *results* from the response to get the array of device statuses.
 Each row contains the status of the action whether the action is successful or not.
 The status is returned as integer and will contain one of the following possible values,

 * Success
 * In progress